Taking advantage of type synonyms in monad-control

 CustomWriterT transformers that I described in another article, as well as the

-Proxied transformer they’re based upon, are reader-like and thus safe to use with monad-control.
+Proxied transformer they’re based upon, are stateless and thus safe to use with monad-control.